 In the case of long code definitions, or when viewing Freeze Frame data, a small arrow is shown in the upper/lower right-hand corner of the code display area to indicate the presence of additional information.
-Use the (a) and (b) buttons, as necessary, to view the additional information.
+Use the and buttons, as necessary, to view the additional information.

 The Scan Tool will display a code only if codes are present in the vehicle's computer memory.
 If no codes are present, a "No Enhanced DTC's are presently stored in the vehicle's computer" is displayed.
-Press the LD/M button to return to the Honda/Acura Enhanced menu.
+Press the LD/M memory button to return to the Honda/Acura Enhanced menu.

 - 3. If more than one code was retrieved press the DTC/FF button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the Scan Tool's communication link with the vehicle's computer disconnects.
-To re-establish communication, press the POWER/LINK button again. - 4.
-When the last retrieved DTC has been displayed and the DTC/FF button is pressed, the Scan Tool returns to the first DTC.
-Press the LD/M button to return to the Honda/Acura Enhanced menu. - To view additional enhanced DTCs, repeat steps 1 through 4, above. - Press the LD/M button to return to the Enhanced Menu.
+To re-establish communication, press the POWER/LINK (See button again. - 4.
+When the last retrieved DTC has been displayed and the DTC/FF button is pressed, the Scan Tool returns to the Honda/Acura Enhanced menu. - To view additional enhanced DTCs, repeat steps 1 through 4, above. - To exit the enhanced mode, use the UP (△) and DOWN (▽) buttons, as necessary, to select Exit from the Honda/Acura Enhanced menu, then press the ENTER (→) button.
+The Scan Tool returns to the OBD2 DTC screen.